-Two types of quantitative chemical assays were performed: fluorimetric (X-ray fluorescence) and colorimetric (wet) assays.
+Two types of quantitative chemical assays were performed: fluorometric and colorimetric (wet) assays.
 Both methods reported percent uranium by weight.

-The vast majority of chemical assays were fluorimetric, a rapid and inexpensive replacement for conventional wet chemical analyses.
-With fluorimetric assays, the sample is irradiated by X-rays that cause elements within the sample to fluoresce X-rays in turn.
+The vast majority of chemical assays were fluorometric, a rapid and inexpensive alternative to conventional wet chemical analyses.
+Fluorometry is very accurate and is still used by uranium laboratories such as Hazen Research.
+It is quantitative for uranium and free from interference because uranium is one of the few metallic elements that exhibits "intrinsic fluorescence".
+With X-ray fluorescence (XRF), in contrast, the sample is irradiated by X-rays that cause elements within the sample to fluoresce (emit) X-rays in turn.
 Characteristic spectra are emitted for each element.
 The numbers of emitted X-rays per characteristic wave length are proportional to the amount of the element present.
 A spectrometer is used to measure the count rate of emitted radiation at various wave lengths.